transcriptionpro/wuc-new/_posts/2014-10-20-bitcoin-cold-storage.md

 ### PODCAST INTERVIEW TRANSCRIPT

 <h2>Interview with Andy O'Fiesh on Bitcoin cold storage</h2>
 Trace Mayer: BTCK, Episode 101.
 This is all about wallets, Class 201.
 We have with us Andy O'Fiesh.
-He is senior developer at Armory Technologies which is the developer of the Bitcoin Armory wallet.
+He is senior developer at Armory which is the developer of the Bitcoin Armory wallet.
 Welcome to the show, Andy.

 <b>Andy O'Fiesh</b>: Thanks, Trace.
 Glad to talk to you.